Sheremetyevo International Airport: Terminal D

 Terminal D, opened in November 2009, is adjacent to Terminal F. The 172000 m2 building is a hub for Aeroflot and its SkyTeam partners, with capacity for 12 million passengers per year.
 Aeroflot had been trying to implement the project of a new terminal (Sheremetyevo-3) since January 2001.
 However, construction only began in 2005, with commissioning of the complex finally taking place on 15 November 2009.
 The acquisition of its own terminal was a condition of Aeroflot's entry into the SkyTeam airline alliance, thus necessitating the construction.
 The main contractor for the build was a Turkish company Enka.
 Terminal D has 22 jetways and 11 remote stands.
 On 15 November 2009 at 9:15 a.m., the first flight from Terminal D (the new official name of Sheremetyevo-3) departed for the southern resort city of Sochi.
 Despite this, Aeroflot took a number of months (due to unexpected administrative delays) to transfer all of its international flights from Terminal F to D (a full transfer was originally planned for February 2010).
-Whilst previously Terminal D had remained a separate legal entity from the rest of Sheremetyevo Airport, in spring 2012, it became an integrated unit of "Sheremetyevo International Airport" JSC.
-As part of the deal, Aeroflot, VEB Bank, and VTB Bank, all of which had invested in the construction of Terminal D, became part shareholders in the airport as a whole.
-The basis for the architectural and artistic image of Terminal D is that of a giant swan with outstretched wings.